Kroszborg/team_rocket/MOCK_DATA.md

 4. **Mix preferred and avoided channels** to see optimization suggestions
 5. **Use the creative tester first** to perfect your ad copy before creating campaigns

-Enjoy testing your Virtual Campaign Lab! 🚀
+Enjoy testing your Adsim! 🚀